Understanding Seller’s Discretionary Earnings

 - Add the owner’s salary

-First, the owner’s salary is added back to the net income, as the amount a new owner decides to pay themselves can vary greatly for the new owners.
-However, what the market says the salary is for the replacement cost of the owner(s) should be deducted.
-The SDE includes the net owner(s) salaries to show the business what an absentee owner could enjoy with the proper salaries and management in place at local market rates.
+First, add back the owner’s salary to the net income, as the amount a new owner decides to pay themselves can vary greatly.
+However, deduct the replacement cost of the owner(s) as determined by the market.
+The SDE includes the net owner(s) salaries to demonstrate what an absentee owner could enjoy with the proper salaries and management in place at local market rates.

 - Add any non-cash costs

-Non-cash costs, including depreciation and amortization expenses, are then added back to the net income.
+The company adds back non-cash costs, including depreciation and amortization expenses, to the net income.

 Also, learn about what a multiple is in a business valuation.